connorjnel/ztm-python-dev/14-python-scripting/python-scripting.md

 - `Template(Path("index.html").read_text())` - import file as text with pathlib and as a template for use with template
 - TIP - Start using pathlib instead instead of OS, more friendly
 - When using set content and substitute need to set content type to HTML

+## Password Checker

+- `pip install requests` - import for simple http requests
+- Always save passwords hashed

+### Hash Function

+- Function that generates a value of fixed length for each input it gets.
+- Used in hash tables, advanced data structure